ChenJuntao1/ChenJuntao1.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Mathematics and Applied Mathematics,Chongqing University of Arts and Sciences, China,Sep.
+* B.S. in Mathematics and Applied Mathematics,Chongqing University of Arts and Sciences, China, Sep.
 2020-present

 Awards & Honors